hedning/nix-bash-completions/README.md

 ## Implementation

-The script runs on top of `_parser` which is a bare bones implementation of zsh's `_arguments` with some modifications to the exclusion pattern syntax, and a bunch of stuff not implemented.
+The script runs on top of `_parser` which is a bare bones implementation of zsh's [`_arguments`](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Completion-Functions) with some modifications to the exclusion pattern syntax, and a bunch of stuff not implemented.

 ## Issues

-- Only the first short option is completed, but `nix-env -iA` is recognized.
+- Only the first short option is completed, but eg. `nix-env -iA` is recognized.
+Completing stacked options is probably not easily doable in bash.